 Optimal Energy, LLC. and its partners (collectively the Consultant Team or C-Team) appreciate the opportunity to continue serving the Rhode Island Energy Efficiency and Resources Management Council (EERMC or Council) with high quality policy and program consultant services.
-The Consultant Team provides the following revised Scope of Work (SOW) for its services to the EERMC in 2022 to be responsive to the rulings issued by the Rhode Island Public Utilities Commission (PUC) at its Open Meeting held on January 25, 2022, as well as input from the Council at the March EERMC meeting.
-This SOW, if accepted and approved by the Council, would serve to replace the SOW for 2022 approved by the Council at its meeting on December 9th, 20211.
-Furthermore, the associated budget would be inclusive of work completed and billed to-date.
-The revised SOW retains a clear focus on the key activities delivered in 2021 in service of the Council's statutory obligations, including program implementation oversight and program planning activities.
-We have developed this revised SOW with an emphasis on delivering the key activities at a similar budget to what was approved for 2021.
-During implementation of our work plan, coordination with other stakeholders, including the entity implementing energy efficiency programs, the Office of Energy Resources (OER), the Division of Public Utilities and Carriers (DPUC), among others, will be critical to align efforts; build consistent approaches to planning; streamline delivery; and foster effective collaboration and partnership as the clean energy industry enters a new phase of rapid evolution.
+The Consultant Team provides the following proposed Scope of Work (SOW) for its services to the EERMC in 2023.
+The proposed SOW retains a clear focus on the key activities delivered in 2022 in service of the Council's statutory obligations, including program implementation oversight and program planning activities.
+We have developed this SOW with an emphasis on delivering the key activities at a similar budget to what was approved for 2022, adjusted to account for the fact that three-year plan years historically have required higher levels of funding1.
+During implementation of our work plan, coordination with other stakeholders, including Rhode Island Energy, the Office of Energy Resources (OER), and the Division of Public Utilities and Carriers (DPUC), among others, will be critical to align efforts; build consistent approaches to planning; streamline delivery; and foster effective collaboration and partnership to drive progress toward greater equity in program design, implementation, workforce, and outcomes, as the clean energy industry enters a new phase of rapid evolution.
 The C-Team also recognizes the need to be efficient with how it represents the Council in all meetings and events covered in this SOW and is committed to an approach the aligns staffing levels with need.